 The World Climate experience is highly customizable to your program, your educators’ backgrounds, and your students’ needs.
 While some educators are drawn to World Climate for its STEM alignment, educators with backgrounds in English Language Arts, Social Studies, and the like have also led great experiences with World Climate.
 Our resources bring the scientific rigor so that you can focus on what will make this experience special for students.
 The following are some general steps TRIO educators typically take to run the World Climate Simulation in their program:

-- Register your interest in bringing World Climate to your classroom and participating in our research.
-One of our team members will follow up with you to schedule a call if you’d like additional support navigating our resources, and will send you links for pre and post surveys.
+- Register your event, even if you have initial plans to bring World Climate to your classroom.
+One of our team members will follow up with you to schedule a call if you’d like additional support navigating our resources.
+If you are interested in participating in research, we will send you links for pre and post surveys.

 - While the Facilitator Guide provides a great overview, you can also review the Facilitator Script and the digital and physical materials you will need the day of the event (see below) to prepare for your call.